giswqs/geog-312/book/labs/lab_06.md

 ## Exercise 9: Mask the Raster Using a Vector Dataset

 1. Load the GeoJSON file at https://github.com/opengeos/datasets/releases/download/raster/Derna_Libya.geojson using `geopandas`.
-2. Use the GeoJSON to mask the raster dataset, keeping only the data within the GeoJSON boundaries.
+2. Use the GeoJSON to mask the reprojected raster dataset, keeping only the data within the GeoJSON boundaries.
 3. Plot the masked raster data.

 ```{code-cell} ipython3